 A hold may be imposed on your student account if you are financially indebted to the University (e.g., for unpaid tuition, fees, fines, or delinquent health service payments) or for disciplinary or scholastic reasons.
-You will usually be notified of an existing or impending hold by the department or office authorizing the hold.
+Review your record for holds in the MyU Portal.
+Holds can be added at anytime.
+See the how to guide for more details.

 If a hold is on your record, you may not register or, in many cases, obtain transcripts or your diploma until that hold is cleared with the office imposing the hold.
 Check for holds online for your current information, including the name of the department or office where your specific hold may be cleared.